ElucidataInc/polly-docs/docs/Apps/Metabolomic Data/El-MAVEN.md

 ##Browser

 Polly also provides a **web browser** for you to surf the internet on the fly.
-You can now search for any data related query or get data from anywhere on the cloud (Polly Workspaces, FTP, etc) within the same interface.
+You can now search for any data related query or get data from anywhere on the cloud (Polly workspaces, FTP, etc) within the same interface.

 ![Browser](../../img/El-MAVEN/Browser.png) <center>**Figure 8.** Browser</center>